smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 You now know how to navigate Kitt, position yourself on a challenge, open it in a text editor and work on it, switching to the terminal to run `make` and some git commands.
 Congratulations!

-The day is now over, check with a TA but you should be able to leave early today.
-If you want to stay a bit, you can:

-- Finish the [Python CodeCademy track](https://www.codecademy.com/learn/learn-python-3) if not already done
-- Start reading [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial/basics), as a developer can't know too much of command-line magic 😉